KarimMokhtar/Lottery-Game-Contract-Block-Chain-Ethereum/README.md

 Commands you will need:
 npm init
-npm install --save solc
+npm install --save solc \n
-npm install --save mocha ganache-cli web3@1.0.0-beta.26 npm install --save truffle-hdwallet-provider
+npm install --save mocha ganache-cli web3@1.0.0-beta.26 \n npm install --save truffle-hdwallet-provider \n

 and then create your Node on infura and put the link and your account pneumonic into the provider and have fun :)